Ever since I was a child, I’ve had a passion for fashion, but most especially footwear.

 As an attempt to reclaim my sanity and appreciate my love for footwear, I threw a visit to Toronto’s Bata Shoe Museum into my Valentine’s day schedule.
 It was the one thing I was certain would plaster a genuine smile on my face.
 As cliche as it sounds, shoes are simply my one true love.

-On February 14, 20– (we’ll just say 2016 for the sake of slapping a date on it), I planned my outfit around my choice of footwear: a pair of pointed-toe pumps that I purchased impulsively from a brand that shall not be named– no test run, no contemplation… just straight off the shelf.
+On February 14, 2017, I planned my outfit around my choice of footwear: a pair of pointed-toe pumps that I purchased impulsively from a brand that shall not be named– no test run, no contemplation… just straight off the shelf.
 (Worst.
 Decision.
 Ever.)

 After what felt like 3 hours of wandering around in these jailhouse shoes, I just couldn’t ignore the warfare happening between my feet and those horrible plastic-lined straps that might as well have served the purpose of a shank in a prison fight, because OUCH!
 By this time I’d gotten to the top most level at the Bata Shoe Museum.
 I’d seen it all.
 I was out. ✌